 After that 4 km, you will arrive at the second parking area where the hiking trail to Deadvlei (but also Sossusvlei, Big Daddy, and Big Mamma) starts.
 The trail to Deadvlei takes about 20-30 minutes of walking and is not marked.
 In general, you’ll find the vlei on your left side from the parking (looking in direction of travel).
 Check out Google’s satellite view to understand the site better.
 Or simply click on my map of the Deadvlei area below to download / print out.

 Dalibro's Top Tip

 Timing is essential for visiting this amazing site.
 As mentioned above, if you’re arriving from outside of the park, you can get in after sunrise and leave before sunset.
-Pretty much all organized tours are designed to arrive to the gate at sunrise.
+Pretty much all organized tours are designed to arrive at the gate at sunrise.
 And they all have exactly the same program, so it gets pretty crowded at each spot.
 We had this idea of arriving to the Sesriem gate about 1 hour after sunrise with the hope of avoiding crowds.
 This worked really well for us as the big tours were almost always about to leave when we arrive to a spot.
-I cannot guarantee that it would work every time but it might be worth considering, since there is no chance of watching the sunrise in Deadvlei anyway.
+I cannot guarantee that it would work every time but it might be worth considering since there is no chance of watching the sunrise in Deadvlei anyway.
 Unless you stay inside the park overnight.

 Staying inside the park overnight